Drive sales on autopilot with ecommerce-focused featuresSee Features

 The best ecommerce platforms make it easy to sell products and accept payments through your website while streamlining various aspects of a typical ecommerce workflow.

-First, check out this quick comparison of six key criteria.
+First, check out this quick comparison of the key criteria.
 These include hosting, source code editing, and integrations with third-party applications:

-If you’re interested in ecommerce, you’re probably already familiar with the Shopify platform.
+If you’re interested in ecommerce, you’re probably already familiar with the Shopify ecommerce platform.

-With more than 1,000,000 online stores, Shopify is one of the largest ecommerce services in the world.
+With millions of businesses in 175 countries around the world, Shopify is one of the largest ecommerce solutions in the world.
 What should you expect if you build your ecommerce store through Shopify?

 Shopify comes with everything you need to launch your store in just a few minutes.
 You won’t have to worry about technical concerns like domains, hosting capacity, payment, CMS, database configuration, or SSL certificates.